 Channel 29 signed on as WIBF-TV on May 16, 1965.
 The call letters stood for owners William, Irwin and Benjamin Fox, named for the two brothers and their father who also owned WIBF-FM/103.9 in the Philadelphia suburb of Jenkintown.
 In fact, WIBF-TV was originally to be licensed in Jenkintown and required a waiver of the then-current rule prohibiting call letters to be shared in different communities of license in order to identify as Philadelphia.

 WIBF-TV received its construction permit in August 1962, only to find itself on the list of 29 CP holders the FCC sent "build or quit" letters to in July of the following year (it took the Commission until November 1964 to sort out that group of permittees, by which time the Foxes were close to going on the air, having already started running "teaser" ads as early as April in the Philadelphia Inquirer announcing "soon, a bright new picture in television").

 Initially, channel 29 operated from 11:00am until around midnight (depending on when the post-news movie came to an end); its schedule for the next four years consisted of syndicated reruns -- such as December Bride, The Ann Sothern Show (also known as Private Secretary and Susie), How To Marry A Millionaire, and Whirlybirds -- old movies, Canadian soap opera Scarlett Hill, and some ABC programs not cleared by WFIL-TV/6 (primarily weekend cartoons, news programs Issues And Answers and ABC Scope, and daytime programming such as Where The Action Is, Dark Shadows, Never Too Young, and the early afternoon reruns of The Donna Reed Show and Father Knows Best).
 Newscasts began as a half-hour at 7:00pm and 15-minutes at 11:00pm but dwindled to five-minute headline summaries at 10:30pm by the end of 1966.
 Local WIBG/990 disc jockey Joe "Rockin' Bird" Niagara also hosted a daily teen dance program until 1967.
 In the final year under their original owners, WIBF-TV added more popular (Sgt.
 Bilko, The Untouchables and The Honeymooners) and more recent (F Troop, Time Tunnel and The Green Hornet) off-network reruns.
 In 1967, the entire daytime schedule consisted of stock market coverage, a format pioneered by KWHY-TV in Los Angeles and quickly adopted by many UHF stations in major markets, such as KVVV-TV in Houston.

 Not long after channel 29's sign-on, it was named the originating station for television station sales representative Vic Piano's proposed Unisphere Broadcasting System, which was to be operated -- as Piano described it -- "for the convenience of advertisers and program packagers" by carrying only fully sponsored programs, for 90 minutes per night.
-WIBF-TV's inclusion was due to Piano being their national sales representative; all five of his client stations were listed as future Unisphere affiliates, ironically including then-operating WTAF-TV/31 in Marion IN.
+WIBF-TV's inclusion was due to Piano being their national sales representative; all five of his client stations were listed as future Unisphere affiliates.

 Near the end of 1966, the Foxes applied for the vacant channel 53 allocation in Atlantic City NJ, intending it to be a satellite of channel 29, but later withdrew the application before the comparative hearings were to begin; the CP, ultimately issued in August 1968 as WOND-TV, expired unbuilt and channel 53 didn't get on the air until 1980.
 Around the same time as the filing of the Atlantic City application, WIBF-TV moved to a taller tower in Philadelphia proper and promoted the move with a viewer contest in which the prize was a two-week trip to Paris, home of the "small Eiffel Tower" (the new channel 29 tower, at 1,144 feet, was 160 feet taller than France's famous structure).
 The tower, which later also hosted WIBF-FM's antenna, was still called the "Fox Tower" by locals into the 21st Century.